lucidsoftware/cumulus/modules/vpc.md

 ---
 Overview
 --------
 Cumulus makes configuring Virtual Private Clouds simpler.
-Easily configure VPCs, route table definitions, subnets, and endpoint policies.
+Easily configure VPCs, route table definitions, subnets, and network acls.
 Read the following sections to learn about configuring your VPCs with Cumulus.
 Example configuration can be found in the [Cumulus repo](https://github.com/lucidsoftware/cumulus).

 Virtual Private Cloud
 ---------------------